Best ₹2 Crore Term Insurance Plans 2026: Top 5 Compared

 | ₹1Cr base + ₹1Cr from different insurer | If one insurer delays claim, other may pay faster | Same as above |

 Our recommendation: A single ₹2 crore policy from a high-CSR insurer (99%+) is sufficient.
 The diversification argument sounds logical but adds management overhead.
-If you're concerned about insurer risk, choose HDFC Life or Max Life - both have 99%+ CSR and are unlikely to dispute genuine claims.
+If you're concerned about insurer risk, choose HDFC Life or Axis Max Life - both have 99%+ CSR and are unlikely to dispute genuine claims.

 Riders to Add with ₹2 Crore Cover